 Each application will be reviewed by emergency medicine specialists who are involved in basic and clinical emergency medicine research.
-Each application will be judged on the following criteria: 1) the potential to develop the proposed line of investigation into a sustained research career, 2) applicant's background, commitment, and potential as a researcher in emergency medicine, 3) the scientific merit of the research projects, 4) adequacy of funding, and 5) the willingness of the mentor and the institution to train researchers in emergency medicine and provide the necessary facilities and support to complete the projects as described.
+Each application will be judged on the following criteria: 1) the potential to develop the proposed line of investigation into a sustained research career, 2) applicant's background, commitment, and potential as a researcher in emergency medicine, 3) the scientific merit of the research projects, 4) a well-delineated career development plan (e.g., didactics, scheduled meetings with mentor, plans for obtaining an advanced degree and coursework), 5) adequacy of funding, and 6) the willingness of the mentor and the institution to train researchers in emergency medicine and provide the necessary facilities and support to complete the projects as described.
 The final funding decision will be made by the EMF Board of Trustees, and all decisions are final.